asteroid-lang/asteroid/Using Asteroid.md

 > Print a string in the reversed order from right to left.

-We use the `explode` function to turn a string into a list of characters, then we reverse the list and turn it back into a string using the `join` function,
+We use the `explode` function to turn a string into a list of characters.
+Then, we reverse the list and turn it back into a string using the `join` function,

 ```